Origin theories of Christopher Columbus: Crypto-Judaism hypothesis

+claiming that Columbus was a marrano forced to leave Spain for Genoa.
+Some of his proofs were based on the racial traits that he perceived are Jewish, and which he declared Columbus to share.
+For example, it was known that he was born in Genoa, Italy, but attacked a Genoese fleet.
+That, explained de Madriaga, was because "he was an unassimilated Genoese, not a genuine Genoese citizen rooted in the soil, but a bird of passage, ready to make his nest anywhere."
+Similar themes are taken with Columbus' sexual activity, having an illegitimate child with Beatrice Enriquez who according to him was Jewish too.

+In his 1942 book Admiral of the Ocean Sea, Samuel Eliot Morison refuted each argument, starting with the simple refute that there is abundant evidence to the contrary.
+That he was a devout Christian, from Genoa.

+In his last interview 1970 even Roth conceded that it was impossible to determine if Columbus had a Jewish heritage.

-In a 1973 book, Simon Wiesenthal postulated that Columbus was a Sephardi, careful to conceal his Judaism yet also eager to locate a place of refuge for his persecuted countrymen.
+In a 1973 book, Simon Wiesenthal repeated Roth's claims that Columbus was a Sephardi, careful to conceal his Judaism yet also eager to locate a place of refuge for his persecuted countrymen.
 Wiesenthal argued that Columbus's concept of sailing west to reach the Indies was less the result of geographical theories than of his faith in certain Biblical texts—specifically the Book of Isaiah.
 He repeatedly cited two verses from that book: "Surely the isles shall wait for me, and the ships of Tarshish first, to bring thy sons from far, their silver and their gold with them," (60:9); and "For behold, I create new heavens and a new earth" (65:17).
 Wiesenthal claimed that Columbus felt that his voyages had confirmed these prophecies.
 Jane Francis Amler shared those views in 1977.
-Estelle Irizarry echoed this as well, further noting that Columbus always wrote in Spanish, occasionally included Hebrew in his writing, and referenced the Jewish High Holidays in his journal during the first voyage.

-A document suggests that Columbus belonged to a Marrano family from Majorcan origin.
-However the authenticity of the document hasn't been proved.
-The novelist Robert Graves argued: "his surname is still common in the island."